'Dancing doctor' defends music videos, says patients asked for them

-(CNN)An Atlanta-area dermatologist is defending her appearance singing and dancing in videos during surgical procedures, saying the videos were recorded at her patients' requests to chronicle and celebrate their physical transformations.
+(CNN)An Atlanta-area dermatologist is defending her appearance singing and dancing in videos during surgical procedures, saying the videos were recorded with her patients' permission to chronicle and celebrate their physical transformations.

 In one of at least 20 now-deleted videos posted to Dr. Windell Boutte's public YouTube channel, the board-certified dermatologist is seen dancing with surgical instruments in each hand, but without a surgical mask, leaning over the top of a patient's half-bare buttocks, rapping her own lyrics to Migos' "Bad and Boujee."
 Sometimes, the doctor's assistants acted as backup dancers in their scrubs.